tomas-ravalli/automated-crypto-brief/README.md

     * `RECIPIENT_EMAIL`
     * `PURCHASE_PRICE`

-The workflow is configured to run at 08:00AM CET daily.
+The workflow is configured to run at 08:00AM CEST daily.
 You can also trigger it manually from the Actions tab in your repository.

 ## Customization